sigstore/sigstore-python/README.md

   -v, --verbose        run with additional debug logging; supply multiple
-                       times to increase verbosity (default: 0) -V, --version        show program's version number and exit --staging            Use sigstore's staging instances, instead of the default production instances (default: False) --trust-config FILE  The client trust configuration to use (default: None)
+                       times to increase verbosity (default: 0) -V, --version        show program's version number and exit --staging            Use sigstore's staging instance, instead of the default production instance (default: False) --instance URL       Use a given Sigstore instance URL, instead of the default production instance (default: None) --trust-config FILE  The client trust configuration to use (default: None)
 ```
 <!-- @end-sigstore-help@ -->